Hong Kong mahjong scoring rules: Overview of scoring

-There is no universally followed rule determining when a player runs out of score units.
+There is no universally followed rule for what happens when a player runs out of score (i.e. their score goes below zero).
 In some circles, the match is immediately aborted, with the player furthest ahead in score declared the winner, while in others, a player out of scoring chips continues to play without risk of further losses.

 Mahjong is sometimes played in a gambling setting.
 Poker chips are used for keeping score only.
 Since Mahjong is a zero-sum game, when one player loses all his chips, his chips are distributed among the other winners.
 In this case, the loser pays cash to buy back the chips from the winners and the game continues.
 Before the game starts, all players must agree upon how much one set of chips (100 unit) is worth.
 Some gamblers do away with chips and pay cash after each round depending on local laws regarding legality of gambling.

-The criteria mentioned below are by no means exhaustive or common to every variation, but are common to many 13-tile and 16-tile variations.
+The criteria outlined in this article are by no means exhaustive or common to every variation, but are common to many 13-tile and 16-tile variations.